nicoware-dev/hivex/docs/features.md

 - **Token Operations** 💸
   - Send EGLD tokens and other ESDT tokens
-  - Swap tokens on xExchange
+  - Swap tokens on AshSwap & xExchange
   - Track all your transactions

 - **DeFi Operations** 💰